luandretta/network/README.md

 *Won't Have*

-* be notified when other users comment or like my posts or follow/unfollow me.
 * call users, so that I can communicate with them more quickly.
 * create communities, so that I can share content by specific theme.
 * write testimonials about other users, so that I can testify about the other users according to the relationship I have with them.